Surgery to try to cure pancreatic cancer

 Complications after surgery can be very serious.
 They are becoming less common as surgeons get better at deciding who is likely to make a good recovery from this type of surgery.
 And as more of these operations are done in specialist centres.
 But even so, as many as 1 in 20 people (5%) who have the most major surgery may die directly as a result of complications after their operation.

 In some specialist centres, you may have your operation as keyhole (laparoscopic) surgery.
-This is more likely for distal pancreatectomy, particularly for small pancreatic endocrine tumours and cystic tumours.
+This is more likely for distal pancreatectomy, particularly for small pancreatic neuroendocrine tumours (PNETs) and cystic tumours.
 This type of surgery is only suitable for a small number of people.
 And is only carried out by surgeons who are experienced in both pancreatic surgery and advanced laparoscopic techniques.

 The surgeon makes several small cuts in your abdomen instead of making one large cut, as you'd have with open surgery.
 The surgeon passes a long narrow tube called a laparoscope, and other instruments, through the cuts.
 The laparoscope is connected to a fibre optic camera that shows pictures of the inside of the body on a video screen.
 The surgeon manipulates the instruments to remove the tumour while watching what they are doing on the screen.

 Laparoscopic surgery may cause less pain and the recovery time may be quicker compared to open surgery.
 This technique is still relatively new for pancreatic tumours and so surgeons are monitoring the results of this type of surgery.